aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

  * length : an integer

+If length is non-negative, the GetSuffix transform MUST return the last `length` characters of the input.

+If length is non-negative, and length exceeds the length of the string, the input string MUST be returned.

 If length is negative, then the GetSuffix transform MUST return all but the first `-length` character of the input.

-Otherwise, the GetSuffix transform MUST return the last `length` characters of the input.

-In either case, if length exceeds the length of the string, an empty string MUST be returned.
+If length is negative and -length exceeds the length on the input, the empty string MUST be returned.

 ### Position Definition

 The transforms below refer to positions within a list.

-If the position provided is positive, it is the zero-based index from the start of the list.
+If the position provided is positive, it MUST be the zero-based index from the start of the list.

-If the position provided is negative, it's absolute value is the one-based index from the start of the list, i.e. -1 refers to the last item in the list.
+If the position provided is negative, it's absolute value MUST be the one-based index from the start of the list, i.e. -1 refers to the last item in the list.

 Positions are always clamped to the bounds of the list.
 That is `-999999999` refers to the first item in the list, and `999999999` refers to the position just after the last item in the list.